Adeyemi0/HNG-Internship-Stage-0/README.md

 ### Impressions by People Who Have Liked Your Page

 - Metrics like *Lifetime Post Impressions by People Who Have Liked Your Page* and *Lifetime Post Reach by People Who Like Your Page* show high values, but these are still right-skewed, indicating that while some people who like the page may drive a lot of impressions, most interactions are less concentrated.

+## Conclusion

+This dataset provides valuable insights into the performance of social media posts, highlighting key metrics such as reach, impressions, engagement, and interactions.
+The data reveals a high degree of variability across posts, with a few posts driving the majority of the metrics, while most posts exhibit lower engagement.
+The skewness and kurtosis across various metrics suggest that certain posts experience viral-like engagement, significantly outperforming others.

+The presence of missing values in some columns suggests that some data points may require further attention before in-depth analysis.
+The high standard deviations compared to the mean indicate that many of the metrics, such as likes, comments, and impressions, have extreme outliers that could be explored further for understanding the factors driving these outliers.

+It is crucial for future analysis to focus on these outliers and variability to uncover deeper insights into user engagement and content strategies.

 ---